ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Remove the Recommended section

 Target the following elements:

-`Windows.UI.Xaml.Controls.Grid#ShowMoreSuggestions`,
-`Windows.UI.Xaml.Controls.Grid#SuggestionsParentContainer`,
+`Windows.UI.Xaml.Controls.Grid#ShowMoreSuggestions`

+`Windows.UI.Xaml.Controls.Grid#SuggestionsParentContainer`

 `Windows.UI.Xaml.Controls.Grid#TopLevelSuggestionsListHeader`

-and set the style of each to `Visibility=Collapsed`.
+Set the style of each to:

+`Visibility=Collapsed`

 In addition, the pinned items can be adjusted to occupy the whole height by targeting `StartMenu.PinnedList` and setting